 Consider the following possible mishaps that could occur in your home:

-• You accidentally leave water running in your apartment’s kitchen sink.
-It overflows and damages the apartment below yours.
+- A guest accidentally leaves water running in your apartment’s bathroom sink, which overflows and damages the unit below yours.

 If you owned a home for many years, the idea of renters insurance may be new to you.
-Here are some common questions and answers about renters insurance for older adults.
+This is why we’ve compiled some common questions and answers about renters insurance, especially for adults age 50 and up.

 Q: My belongings really aren’t worth much.
 Do I really need renters insurance?